-In this post, we compare camping vs glamping.
-Many who already own an RV even a pop-up camper can consider themselves already in the glamping world.
-For those who are not sure if the difference, read on.
+In this post, we compare camping vs glamping also known as glamorous camping.
+Many who already own an RV, even a pop-up camper, can consider themselves already in the glamping world.
+For those who are not sure of the difference, read on.

 Camping.
 What comes to mind when you hear that word?
 Is it appealing?
 Is it off-putting?
 Now think about glamping and ask yourself the same questions.

-Camping in itself doesn’t necessarily mean “roughing it” anymore, which is why the term glamping was eventually created.
-Maybe someone wants that nature experience but with a bit more of a homey touch at the same time.
+Camping in itself doesn’t necessarily mean “roughing it” anymore, which is why the term glamping a combination of glamorous and camping, was eventually created.
+Maybe someone wants that nature experience, but with a bit more of a homey touch and the creature comforts of home all at the same time.

 Whether camping or glamping is the direction chosen, you’ll definitely need to research it to plan out your next adventure.

 Decide ahead of time what exactly you want that trip to look like, and figure out which type would work best for your situation.
 Let’s compare the two to get some of that research out of the way!

 Here are some of the differences between camping and glamping.

 This is the biggest difference between camping vs glamping is the type of shelter.
 By using the word, shelter means what you will be staying in.
 A normal and traditional way to camp is to stay in a tent, with the bedding being a sleeping bag or a pallet style of blankets and pillows.

 Most tent sites don’t have electricity, but sometimes you can get a tent site with a power pedestal.
 If you do have one with power pedestal, add a fan or small ceramic heater to your packing list.
 Also, keep a lamp or flashlight inside for whenever you need light.

 Glamorous camping has a few different options for shelter than traditional camping.
 RVs and travel trailers continue to gain popularity.
 This is where that “homey” touch comes into play since you will be in nature, but with electricity, a bed, running water, a restroom, etc.